Venu-exe/WebTrap/REPORT.md

 The Bash script acts as a daemon, using `tail -F` to stream logs.
 It uses `awk` and `grep` to extract IP addresses.
 To prevent API rate-limiting, an IP cache (`profiled_ips.txt`) is maintained.
 The system uses `curl` to fetch JSON data from `ipinfo.io`, parsing out the `City`, `Country`, and `ISP/Org` of the attacker, enriching the raw IP address into actionable Threat Intelligence.

+### 5.4 Real-Time Alerting Subsystem
+To close the gap between detection and human response time, WebTrap was extended with a real-time email alerting subsystem operating in two stages:

+1. **Immediate Detection Alert (Python):** As soon as the DPI engine flags a request against a known threat signature (SQL Injection, XSS, Command Injection, Path Traversal), an email alert is dispatched asynchronously via a background thread using `smtplib`.
+This ensures the alerting mechanism never blocks or delays the honeypot's response to the attacker, preserving the illusion of a legitimate server.
+2. **Enriched Profiling Alert (Bash):** Once the threat profiler completes OSINT enrichment for a newly observed attacker IP, a second, more detailed email is sent via `curl`'s native SMTPS support, containing the attacker's inferred physical location and network origin.

+A per-IP cooldown (default: 5 minutes) prevents alert fatigue during automated scanning bursts, ensuring the operator is notified of new threats without being overwhelmed by repeated payloads from the same source.
+Both credentials and recipient details are supplied via environment variables (`WEBTRAP_SENDER_EMAIL`, `WEBTRAP_SENDER_PASSWORD`, `WEBTRAP_RECEIVER_EMAIL`) rather than hardcoded, and alerting is entirely optional — if unconfigured, the system runs normally with alerts silently disabled.

 ---

 ## 6. Testing and Results